FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

         integer which is then used to see whether the pointer is well aligned or not.
 It is not used to access any pointer values.
 Thus, this violation can be safely suppressed.

-Ref 54
-There are two values which can indicate an invalid socket:
-        FREERTOS_INVALID_SOCKET and NULL.
-In order to compare against both values, the code cannot be compliant with rule 11.4, hence the Coverity suppression statement below.

 #### Rule 11.6
 Ref 16, Ref 27